How to Make a Complaint or Suggestion

 • Appeal of Compliance Audit Committee: Ontario Court of Justice

-• You may also lay an information under the Provincial Offences Act or take any other legal action at any time with respect to an alleged contravention of the Election Finances Act
+• You may also lay an information before a Justice of the Peace under the Provincial Offences Act or take legal action at any time with respect to an alleged contravention of the Municipal Elections Act, 1996.
+Laying an information is a legal process whereby a person who has reasonable grounds to believe another person has committed an offence can provide that information to a legal authority to have the person brought to court.

 Election signs